hellmarbecker/blog/_posts/2023-03-26-druid-26-sneak-peek-window-functions.markdown

 - If you take a sneak peek at the public Druid repository, you can follow the work that is being done on window functions.
 While these are currently a bit rough around the edges, you can already do quite a bit with this new functionality.
 - Because it is work in progress, this is currently undocumented and hidden behind a feature flag that needs to be enabled in the query context for each query that uses it.
 - This is evolving rapidly and will likely see a lot of enhancements very soon.

+_Edit 2023-03-27:_ One of my readers pointed out a simplification of the query - the first version carried a redundant `GROUP BY` in the final query, but it turns out that Druid is smart enough to plan a grouped (timeseries) query based on the grouping in the CTE.
+This is reflected above now.

 ---